 As soon as we got ourselves settled at the hotel, we decided to stroll around right away before nightfall comes.

-In Italy’s historic towns like Genoa, it’s typical to see apartments, shops, restaurants and churches altogether (if not, some) in these narrow streets.
-Get ready to be amazed in such a maze like this!
+In Italy’s historic towns like Genoa, it’s typical to see apartments, shops, restaurants, and churches altogether (if not, some) in these narrow streets.
+Get ready to be amazed in a maze such as this!

 A few turns in small alleys here and there, we finally ended up in Piazza De Ferrari.

 Yet next to the square are also historical palaces and buildings.
-Once the home of Genoan dukes, the Palace of the Doges is now a museum and a center for cultural events and arts exhibitions.
-The Teatro Carlo Felice is the principal opera house in Genoa from where you can find the equestrian statue of Guiseppe Garibaldi.
-The headquarters of Ligurian region, the palace of the Ligurian Academy of Fine Arts, and the palace of the Duke of Galliera, Raffaele De Ferrari, to whom the square is dedicated.
+Once the home of Genoan dukes, the Palace of the Doges is now a museum.
+It is also a center for cultural events and art exhibitions.
+The Teatro Carlo Felice is the principal opera house in Genoa.
+Here is where you can find the equestrian statue of Guiseppe Garibaldi.
+The headquarters of the Ligurian region, the palace of the Ligurian Academy of Fine Arts, and the palace of the Duke of Galliera, Raffaele De Ferrari, to whom the square is dedicated.

 A few streets away from the square, we found the Duomo di Genoa.
-In front of the cathedral are these cozy coffee shops and from there, we took our first sips of Italian coffee.
-The Cathedral of Genoa was probably founded in the 5th or 6th century, and later its construction began in the 12th century.
+In front of the cathedral are these cozy coffee shops.
+From there, we took our first sips of Italian coffee.
+The Cathedral of Genoa was probably founded in the 5th or 6th century.
+Later its construction began in the 12th century.